mozilla-services/docs/source/token/user-flow.rst

                         nonce="7d8f3e4a",
                         mac="bYT5CMsGcbgUdFHObYMEfcx6bsw="

-- the node uses the :term:`Signing Secret` to validate the :term:`Auth Token` [9].
+- The node uses the :term:`Signing Secret` to validate the :term:`Auth Token` [9].
 If invalid or expired then the node returns a 401

-- the node calculates the :term:`Token Secret` from its :term:`Master Secret` and the :term:`Auth Token`, and checks whether the signature in the Authorization header is valid [10].
+- The node calculates the :term:`Token Secret` from its :term:`Master Secret` and the :term:`Auth Token`, and checks whether the signature in the Authorization header is valid [10].
 If it is invalid then the node returns a 401

-- the node processes the request as defined by the :term:`Service` [11]
+- The node processes the request as defined by the :term:`Service` [11]